hkupty/holistic/README.md

 -   00101101
 ```

-Intuitively, we can see that `chr >> 2 & 0b1111` results in an unique number for each character that can give us an index to an array:
+Intuitively, we can see that `chr >> 2 & 0b1111` results in an unique small number for each character that can give us an index to an array:
 ```
 M 3
 I 2